Fall, Spring, Academic Year

 For updated course offerings, descriptions, and syllabi, visit CIEE's program webpage.

 Students can focus on daily language acquisition by living with a host family.
-Other language immersion opportunities include conversation exchange programs with Spanish students and active discussions with peers and professors about corporate communications, audiovisual cultural industries, digital communication and interculturality, or the role of media in fostering social change.
+Other language immersion opportunities include conversation exchange programs with Spanish students, working on projects such as the más+menos magazine, and volunteering within the community.

 For exact program dates, visit CIEE's program webpage.